Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Kent State Stats and Trends

-- Kent State has covered the spread on one occasion this season.
+- Thus far this season Kent State has one win against the spread.

-- This season, the Golden Flashes are winless against the spread when entering a game as an underdog of 14.5 points or more.
+- The Golden Flashes have yet to cover the spread this season when underdogs by 14.5 points or more.

-- Kent State's games this year have yet to go over the total in three opportunities.
+- Kent State's games this season have not gone over any of three set point totals.

 - When Kent State piles up over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Flashes have three giveaways this season, while the Terrapins have six takeaways .
+- This season the Golden Flashes have three turnovers, three fewer than the Terrapins have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.